 Protecting 71,000 magnificent acres in South Dakota’s Black Hills, Custer State Park is a place like no other.
 And with so many pet friendly options, the challenge here isn’t finding things to do with your pet … it’s deciding what to do first!

 From picturesque drives to multi-day hikes, wildlife viewing to kayaking, campfires under the stars to elegant dining options, pet friendly Custer State Park has something to please everyone — and their pet!

 Pets are welcome throughout Custer State Park, and pet owners are asked to comply with the following rules:

 Clean up and properly dispose of pet waste.

 Do not leave pets unattended in campgrounds, especially if they will disturb others.

 April 1 – Sept 30: Pets must be on a leash no longer than 10 feet when in developed areas, including campgrounds.
-Elsewhere in the park pets must be under immediate control of the owner and at least 200 feet from other park users or developed areas.
+Elsewhere in the park pets must be under immediate control of the owner and at least 200 feet from developed areas and other park users.